 While one method to speed up Internet connection can be speeding up Internet Explorer or other browsers by removing add-ons etc., Acrylic DNS Proxy helps you browse faster by speeding up the time taken to resolve domain names pertaining to the URLs we use.

 Acrylic DNS Proxy To Speed Up Internet Connection

 When you install Acrylic DNS Proxy on your computer, it creates a virtual DNS server on your local machine and uses it to resolve domain names for you.
-Since the DNS server in this case is resident on your own machine, the time taken to resolve domain names is reduced significantly.
+Since the DNS server, in this case, is resident on your own machine, the time taken to resolve domain names is reduced significantly.

 It creates a local virtual DNS server on your computer by way of two files that does not occupy much space.
-Other than creating a local DNS servers, it sets Open DNS as secondary DNS servers.
+Other than creating a local DNS server, it sets Open DNS as secondary DNS servers.
 That means when a domain resolution is not available in the local virtual server, it falls back on Open DNS servers for domain resolution.

 When you enter a URL or click on a bookmark or link, instead of routing the request directly to the Open DNS servers, Acrylic first checks the local virtual DNS database.
 If the corresponding information is present and is fresh (had been updated recently), there is no need to contact the Open DNS servers.
 This saves a lot of time.

 In case the resolution exists in the file but is outdated (a few days old), Acrylic still sends the domain resolution to computer while updating the DNS resolution later.
 This too saves time as your computer will go ahead to open the website while the resolution in the Acrylic database is updated passively.

 If the resolution in the local server is too old, Acrylic will send the resolution request to Open DNS servers and wait for their response.
 Upon receiving the response, it is passed to browsers, and the resolution in the local database is updated.